Step 4: Full View

 Should Engineer A qualify the solar equivalence finding and present battery storage as a third option in the board report, or report the equivalence finding as a sufficient technical conclusion and omit battery storage given current capital constraints?

-Qualify Equivalence and Present Storage Options Board's choice Qualify the solar equivalence finding in the board report to specify the conditions under which it holds and breaks down — including utility-warned rolling outages during extreme weather — and present battery storage as a third option, including a phased solar-now-storage-later approach, so the board can make a fully informed decision.
+O1 Qualify the solar equivalence finding in the board report to specify the conditions under which it holds and breaks down, including utility-warned rolling outages during extreme weather, and present battery storage as a third option, including a phased solar-now-storage-later approach, so the board can make a fully informed decision.
 Engineer A treats capital constraints as a factor for the board to weigh, not a reason to suppress a technically relevant option.
+Board's choice

 The Isolated Technical Viability Insufficiency principle requires that a normal-conditions equivalence finding be qualified when systemic risks exist under non-normal conditions.
 The Informed Decision-Making Enablement Obligation and Code Section II.3.a require all relevant and pertinent information.
 The Client Education Through Sustainable Option Presentation principle requires Engineer A to surface battery storage as a third path even if currently unaffordable.
 Competing: the organization has already ruled out battery storage on capital grounds, which could make its presentation aspirational rather than actionable and potentially misleading about near-term feasibility.